pedrolucaspalma/Valoriza.js/README.md

 It also contains a database to store all this information.

 ## What was used
-Compliment was written using TypeScript for all the logic and ran on Node.js.
+compliment.js was written using TypeScript for all the logic and ran on Node.js.
 Additional Frameworks: Express.js

 As for the database, i've used TypeORM to code all requests and SQLite as the database driver